Bazeloth/dashboard/README.md

 # Introduction

-This is an assignment from AI Infrasolutions.
+This is an assignment regarding AI Infrasolutions.

 ## Installation instructions